Ready to say goodbye to diapers? Here’s how to use the Oh Crap potty training method to successfully potty train your toddler!

 Oh Crap Potty Training Method Cheat Sheet

-The Oh Crap Potty Training method is broken up into blocks and you stay on each block until it’s mastered.
+The method is broken up into blocks and you stay on each block until it’s mastered.
 However long it takes to be mastered varies so much between children and that’s totally fine and normal!
-Here is a guide that you can screenshot or print for reference when you’re ready to start potty training.
+Here is a handy Oh Crap potty training cheat sheet that you can screenshot or print for reference when you’re ready to start potty training.

 - Block 1: Peeing and pooping while completely naked.